NeuroDesk/neurocontainers/recipes/trackvis/README.md

 Citation:
 ```
-You may use acknowlegement like "Ruopeng Wang, Van J. Wedeen, TrackVis.org, Martinos Center for Biomedical Imaging, Massachusetts General Hospital" or cite the related ISMRM abstract Proc.
+You may use acknowledgement like "Ruopeng Wang, Van J. Wedeen, TrackVis.org, Martinos Center for Biomedical Imaging, Massachusetts General Hospital" or cite the related ISMRM abstract Proc.
 Intl.
 Soc.
 Mag.
-Reson.
+Reason.
 Med.
 15 (2007) 3720
 ```

 ----------------------------------